gmpoli/giacomomiolo/README.md

 ### Hey there 👋

-I'm currently completing my master in data science and big data at Politecnico di Milano.
+I'm currently completing my master in data science and business analytics at Politecnico di Milano.

 🔭 **Currently working on**
 Thesis project with European Commission and Karolinska Institutet leveraging NLP to improve quality assessment of scientific literature